 The laws of supply and demand would suggest that coffee-growers would move out of the market and do something else.
 This would presuppose that there is something else they can do.
 Too often, there isn’t.
 The immediate result of low farm income – and this is a law to which anyone living on the breadline can attest – is a panicked self-exploitation.
 Rather than throwing in the towel and moving to the cities, or trying to grow something else, farmers grow more coffee, working themselves to exhaustion and scraping together whatever they can to be able to maintain some sort of standard of living, and sometimes, reluctantly, hurting the natural environment in a desperate bid to survive.
 This has resulted in a global coffee surplus of 900 million kilos.

 There exist many countries in the world, especially those that are poor, where many workers have little or no choice in the kind of work they can get.
-Because they must work and earn money in order to survive, they must do whatever work they are able to get, no matter how low the pay, how harsh or dangerous the working conditions, how irregular the hours, or how difficult or hazardous it may be.
+Because they must work and earn money in order to survive, they must do whatever work they are able to get, no matter how low the pay, how harsh or dangerous the working conditions, how long the hours, or how difficult or hazardous it may be.
 And it is precisely these workers who are most vulnerable to being exploited by greedy, uncaring, or brutal owners or managers.
 In their case – and their number worldwide is in the hundreds of millions or more – it is a bald-faced lie to say that they are free to work elsewhere, and therefore they do not need to be protected by the government, as the free-market zealots would have you believe.